Dimensionality Reduction - PCA + t-SNE

 Covariance Matrix

-Let \(X\in\mathbb{R}^{m\times n}\) contained the centered data.
-Recall that the sample covariance matrix is defined by
+Let \(X\in\mathbb{R}^{m\times n}\) contain the centered data.
+The sample covariance matrix for zero-mean data is:

 \[ S = \frac{1}{m-1}X^{T}X \]